Learn about the Environmental Protection Agency’s Lead and Copper Rule Revision

 Lead is a common metallic element in nature and can be found in air, soil, and water.
 It is also a powerful toxin that is harmful to human health.
 Lead was commonly used in gasoline and paint up until the 1970's and is still sometimes found in products such as ceramics, batteries, ammunition, and cosmetics.
 Lead was used for centuries in plumbing because of its pliability and resistance to leaks; in fact, lead's chemical symbol, Pb, is derived from the Latin word for plumbing.
 In 1986, with Congress' amendment to the Safe Drinking Water Act, lead pipes were banned in the United States and plumbing materials were required to meet federal “lead-free" specifications.
 Locally, Palm Beach County proactively adopted a standard building code in 1974 for unincorporated areas that did not allow any lead service lines to be used, well before it became a national standard.
 While this measure applied to the unincorporated areas of Palm Beach County, individual cities and municipalities might have implemented their own codes.
 To see which water utility provider or municipality serves your address, use our 'Find Your Provider' tool.

 Copper is a naturally occurring metal found in rock, soil, water, and sediment.
 While not common, exposure to high doses of copper can cause health problems such as intestinal distress, liver and kidney damage, and anemia.
 For centuries, humans have used it to produce copper alloys including brass and bronze.
 Today, copper is widely used in the production of many items including pennies, electrical wiring, and plumbing materials such as household water pipes.
-While the Lead and Copper Rule (LCR) primarily focuses on removing lead service lines, copper lines are generally not targeted for removal because copper itself is not considered a significant contaminant in drinking water; the main concern is lead leaching from lead pipes, especially when exposed to corrosive water.
+While the Lead and Copper Rule Revision (LCRR) primarily focuses on removing lead service lines, copper lines are generally not targeted for removal because copper itself is not considered a significant contaminant in drinking water; the main concern is lead leaching from lead pipes, especially when exposed to corrosive water.

 The service line runs from the exterior of the home and connects to PBCWUD's water main in the street.
 PBCWUD owns the portion of the service line from the water main to the meter box.
 The property owner owns the section of the service line from the water meter to the home.
 See above on this page for an illustration of what a typical residential service line configuration looks like.
 Please note that some properties may have the meter box located in the front, side or even back yard.

 Beginning in 1986, there was a nationwide ban on lead in pipes, so homes constructed after 1986 generally will not have lead service lines in the home.
 Locally, Palm Beach County proactively adopted a standard building code in 1974 for unincorporated areas that did not allow any lead service lines to be used, well before it became a national standard.
 While this measure applied to the unincorporated areas of Palm Beach County, individual cities and municipalities might have implemented their own codes.
 PBCWUD is conducting a system-wide inventory of all service lines under its jurisdiction, owned by the utility.
 In the course of this process, PBCWUD will inventory the property owner's service lines as well.
-Using the nationwide ban requirement, local plumbing code, historical as-built documents, state-of-the-art utility GIS technology, and field verifications, PBCWUD is creating an interactive inventory map for the water service connections in its service area where you will be able to find the service line material at your home by address..
+Using the nationwide ban requirement, local plumbing code, historical as-built documents, state-of-the-art utility GIS technology, and field verifications, PBCWUD is creating an interactive inventory map for the water service connections in its service area where you will be able to find the service line material at your home by searching the address.
 If you are not sure if you are in the PBCWUD service area, visit our "Find Your Provider" tool here.

 PBCWUD is in full compliance with all current and proposed EPA regulations.
 For residents in the PBCWUD service area, the most recent PBCWUD Consumer Confidence Drinking Water Quality Report can be found on our website here.
 This report provides a description of where your water comes from, how it is treated, and a summary of the laboratory analysis of thousands of water samples collected each year.
 The report is released annually each year in June.
 PBCWUD maintains 24 hour continual monitoring of water quality by licensed professionals.